Chesapeake Bay Retriever

 - Coat: Thick, oily, wavy double coat for water protection

-- Colors: Various shades of brown, sedge, or deadgrass
+- Colors: Shades of brown, sedge, or deadgrass

 - Lifespan: 10–13 years